A not so Mellow Yellowstone afternoon – Part 2

 This is what the Great Fountain looks like when it’s not erupting – and I didn’t see it erupt.

 However, when it does erupt, it ejects its water and steam to heights ranging from 75 to 200 feet and it lasts between one and two hours.
-For comparison, a typical eruption at Old Faithful lasts for 1.5 to 5 minutes and even the impressive 30 minute eruption at Lone Star Geyser that I’d hoped to see pales when measured against Great Fountain.
+For comparison, a typical eruption at Old Faithful lasts for one-and-a-half to five minutes and even the impressive 30 minute eruption at Lone Star Geyser that I’d hoped to see pales when measured against Great Fountain.

 While I was seated at the viewing stand watching the Great Fountain bubble and steam, I was fortunate enough to see a different geyser erupt.
 This would be the geyser appropriately called White Dome.
 Like Lone Star, White Dome is a large conic geyser.
 The cone forms when water picks up silica as it travels through the underlying volcanic rhyolite (which you recall formed the walls of the Grand Canyon of Yellowstone).
 Each eruption deposits some of the silica on the surface thereby building an ever-growing cone of geyserite.